randkego/topican/README.md

     * function print_words_associated_with_common_noun_groups: do not list words that will be excluded
 * 0.0.20
     * Update setup.py to add a topican_by_nouns_on_csv as an entry_point to console_scripts to be able to call that scipt directly
+* 0.0.21
+    * Update setup.py to add the packages required for installation

 ## Contributing

 1. Fork it (<https://github.com/randkego/topican/fork>)